 Snowmobiling is a popular activity in Dodge and Steele counties with several trails offering a potential tourism draw.
 Approximately 75 miles of snowmobile trails are found throughout Dodge County and another 175 miles of trails in Steele County.
 Approximately 28.4 miles of trail run through the Project Area (Dodge County 2013).
-A local group called the Dodge Center

-Sno-Seekers Snowmobile Club was incorporated in 1972 to develop and maintain a connecting trail system throughout Dodge County (Minnesota United Snowmobilers Association 2018).
+A local group called the Dodge Center Sno-Seekers Snowmobile Club was incorporated in 1972 to develop and maintain a connecting trail system throughout Dodge County (Minnesota United Snowmobilers Association 2018).

-The Project facilities are planned on private lands, and, therefore, are not expected to have direct impacts on tourism activities.
+The Project facilities are planned on private, primarily agricultural lands, and therefore are not expected to have direct impacts on tourism activities.
 As discussed in Section 8.7.2, there are three snowmobile trails that are present within the Project Area and one just outside the western Project boundary.
+Access to these trails will not be permanently impacted by the Project, and temporary restrictions are not expected to significantly impact the tourism industry in the area.
 Impacts to recreational users of snowmobile trails and public lands will be mostly visual in nature.

 Proposed setbacks from recreational facilities, public roads, and non-leased properties will minimize any indirect impacts.
-Therefore, the Project is not anticipated to have a negative effect on area tourism.
+With these measures in place, the Project is not anticipated to have a negative effect on area tourism.

 Turbines will be set back at least 1.1 times the total turbine height from snowmobile trails to minimize the potential for ice throw.
 No direct impacts to tourism are anticipated as a result of the Project.
-Additional mitigation measures related to potential visual impacts to the viewshed from public and recreational lands are detailed in Section 8.4.4.
+Mitigation measures related to potential visual impacts to the viewshed from public and recreational lands are detailed in Section 8.4.4.